Halle Berry Goes Fully Topless In The Kitchen For Latest Instagram Snap

 The actress, who along with Jennifer Lopez is the living proof that there is such a thing as age-defying magic, turned up the heat once again on her Instagram page with a new topless photo.
 On Monday, she took to social media to share a snap of herself cooking in the kitchen without any shirt on, donning only a sparkly rose and silver skirt.

-Clearly the act of cooking eggs for Halle has to be undertaken with as minimal clothing as possible, and the possibility of getting dirty or burned is alien to her!
-With her left hand, the 52-year-old holds on egg, while handling the pan with her right hand as she stands in front of a state-of-the-art stove with her back turned towards the camera.
+Clearly, the act of cooking eggs for Halle has to be undertaken with as minimal clothing as possible, and the possibility of getting dirty or burned is alien to her!
+With her left hand, the 52-year-old held onto an egg, while handling the pan with her right hand as she stands in front of a state-of-the-art stove while her back is turned toward the camera.
 Her striking back tattoo is fully visible, showing a plant stem and several leaves running from her neck to the bottom of her torso.
 Halle’s dark brown hair is styled into perfect loose curls, with a few contrasting blonde strings visible as well.

 She was also in a dreamy mood, suggesting in her caption that she may be a “mermaid” — which, at this point, her fans probably believe anyway as many still think she is hiding some sort of secret formula to immortality.

-Of course, the Hollywood star’s seeming ability to remain young is due to her strict fitness regime and super healthy diet.
+Of course, the Hollywood star’s ability to remain young is due to her strict fitness regime and a super healthy diet.
 On her Instagram stories, Halle shared a snap of her afternoon snack and it included several veggies and fruits such as strawberries, mango, watermelon, cherry tomatoes, and carrots.
-She also has a popular hashtag, #FitnessFriday — she shares not only workout tips every week, but also often talks about the changes she has done to her diet throughout the years, and how it’s important to listen to our bodies to achieve an overall healthy lifestyle.
+She also has a popular hashtag, #FitnessFriday, where she not only shares workout tips every week but often talks about the changes she has done to her diet throughout the years and how it’s important to listen to our bodies to achieve an overall healthy lifestyle.

 View this post on Instagram